Aftershokz Trekz Titanium - Bluetooth Bone Conduction Headphones

-Low end frequencies and a strong bass response is almost completely lacking compared to most in-ear or over-ear headphones.
+Low-end frequencies and strong bass response is almost completely lacking compared to most in-ear or over-ear headphones.

 What you hear instead, is closer to the sound quality you’d get from a cheaper pair of earbuds like the Sennheiser CX200.
 If you’re looking for the ultimate, audiophile-level sonic performance, these probably won’t work for you.